seehase/ZonPHP/README.md

 # ZonPHP
 ## PHP Solar Logger

-base on the version from slaper (http://www.slaper.be) and Rally (http://www.rallyhammer.be/RallyForum) I decided to build an new version without Adobe FLASH so it can be uses on mobile and tablets as well.
+based on the version from slaper (http://www.slaper.be) and Rally (http://www.rallyhammer.be/RallyForum) I decided to build an new version without Adobe FLASH so it can be uses on mobiles and tablets as well.

 So I replaced all charts with a new JavaScript charts using http://www.highcharts.com/ and refactored the PHP code.